 Working the keyboard with fingers fast as Van Halen’s Ed,

 I reached out to suppliers, my heart filling with dread.

 All stock was out, every call a dead end.

-Breaking the silence, a text caused my iPhone to ding and chime,
+Breaking the silence, a text caused my phone to ding and chime,

 A supplier found stock and just in the nick of time.